DevOps-and-Cloud-based-Software/assignment-1/README.md

-% RESTful services, Docker and Kubernetes
+% DevOps Lab assignment 1: Tutorial on RESTful services, Docker, and Kubernetes
+% University of Amsterdam

 # Introduction

-  In this tutorial we will use OpenAPI to define a RESTful web service and Python to implement it.
+  In this tutorial we will use OpenAPI to define a RESTful web service and use Python to implement it.
+The tutorial contains the following steps:

-The RESTful web service will be using a database to store data.

-More specifically the steps of this tutorial are the following:

 1. [Write OpenAPI definition using SwaggerHub](#write-openapi-definition)
 2. [Generate the service stubs in Python](#generate-python-code)